dbcls/humandbs/apps/frontend/localization/content/en/data-sharing-guidelines.md

 In case the data submitter provided human data in violation of the NBDC Human Data Sharing Guidelines etc., or provided human data that contain a defect (including hidden defects) intentionally or with negligence, the DBCLS may take one or more further actions such as reporting of the fact to the head of the organization to which the data submitter belongs, announcing of the fact on the website etc., and so on.
 Besides, the DBCLS may seek compensation from the data submitter, if the DBCLS determines that due to these reasons it has suffered damages such as inability of operation of “the NBDC Human Database” as stated in the section “1.
 Principles.”

-{% callout type="tip" %} \[the NBDC Security Guidelines for Human Data.\](/en/guidelines/security-guidelines-for-users) {% /callout %}
+{% callout type="tip" %}
+For the description of the security levels (Type I and Type II), see [the NBDC Security Guidelines for Human Data.](/en/guidelines/security-for-users)
+{% /callout %}

+---

+{% callout type="info" %}

+### Examples of Content for Informed Consent Forms

+### Informed Consent Forms

+**Required description:**

-{% callout type="info" %} ##### Examples of Content for Informed Consent Forms ##### Informed Consent Forms \*\*Required description:\*\* \* Registration to a database and sharing of research data among many investigators internationally. \* Sample statement: Since the data obtained for this study are also important for other studies which contribute to improved public health, they will be submitted to a public database or the database managed by the Database Center for Life Science (hereinafter, DBCLS) / the Joint Support-Center for Data Science Research of the Research Organization of Information and Systems and will be shared with many investigators internationally. \* Use by a third party in a foreign country (outside Japan). \* Sample statement: It is unknown at this time which countries’ investigators will use the data in the future.
-However, investigators from any country are required to use the data in accordance with the guidelines of the database that are developed in accordance with the laws and guidelines in Japan. \*\*Items desirable for inclusion:\*\* \* Description of the DBCLS \* Sample statement: Aiming for rapid advancement in research, the Database Center for Life Science (hereinafter, DBCLS) / the Joint Support-Center for Data Science Research of the Research Organization of Information and Systems conducts projects in order for broad sharing of various research data and operates public databases that store data obtained from various studies.
+- Registration to a database and sharing of research data among many investigators internationally.

+* Sample statement: Since the data obtained for this study are also important for other studies which contribute to improved public health, they will be submitted to a public database or the database managed by the Database Center for Life Science (hereinafter, DBCLS) / the Joint Support-Center for Data Science Research of the Research Organization of Information and Systems and will be shared with many investigators internationally.
+* Use by a third party in a foreign country (outside Japan).
+* Sample statement: It is unknown at this time which countries’ investigators will use the data in the future.
+However, investigators from any country are required to use the data in accordance with the guidelines of the database that are developed in accordance with the laws and guidelines in Japan.
+  **Items desirable for inclusion:**
+* Description of the DBCLS
+* Sample statement: Aiming for rapid advancement in research, the Database Center for Life Science (hereinafter, DBCLS) / the Joint Support-Center for Data Science Research of the Research Organization of Information and Systems conducts projects in order for broad sharing of various research data and operates public databases that store data obtained from various studies.
 The NBDC Human Database, one of the databases operated by the DBCLS, aims for rapid development of medical research and others by widely sharing various data on humans while paying attention to the protection of personal information and making full use of valuable data including those from this (our) research.
 For that reason, we are also promoting not only research use in domestic research institutions but also the use of data for research in private companies such as pharmaceuticals and overseas institutions that contribute to academic research or public health improvement.
 In the NBDC Human Database, data are managed and released based on strict guidelines that conform to Japanese laws, regulations, and so on.
-For details, please see the DBCLS website (\[https://dbcls.jp/en/\](https://dbcls.jp/en/)). \* The necessity and importance of data sharing \* Sample statement: The sharing of research data with other domestic and/or foreign investigators through a database can help advance related studies overall and can aid in the development of new technologies.
-Data sharing may contribute to the elucidation of causes of diseases and the development of new treatments and prevention methods, which have not been enabled. \* Data released to the public \* Sample statement: When data obtained from research are released from the database, the access level (controlled-access or unrestricted-access) differs depending on the type of data.
+For details, please see the [DBCLS website](https://dbcls.jp/en/).
+* The necessity and importance of data sharing
+* Sample statement: The sharing of research data with other domestic and/or foreign investigators through a database can help advance related studies overall and can aid in the development of new technologies.
+Data sharing may contribute to the elucidation of causes of diseases and the development of new treatments and prevention methods, which have not been enabled.
+* Data released to the public
+* Sample statement: When data obtained from research are released from the database, the access level (controlled-access or unrestricted-access) differs depending on the type of data.
 Aggregated information, e.g., frequency data/statistical data, that does not lead to the identification of individuals are handled as unrestricted-access data and used by many unspecified persons.
-The genetic information of individuals is handled as controlled-access data and used by researchers approved for data use after passing through a review on the validity of scientific viewpoint and research system. \* Impossibility to remove data \* Sample statement: When research results have been published in a paper or at an academic conference, even if the consent is withdrawn, the content published in the paper or the conference cannot be withdrawn.
-In addition, even when data for each individual are published from the public database, your data may not be deleted if your data cannot be identified. {% /callout %}
+The genetic information of individuals is handled as controlled-access data and used by researchers approved for data use after passing through a review on the validity of scientific viewpoint and research system.
+* Impossibility to remove data
+* Sample statement: When research results have been published in a paper or at an academic conference, even if the consent is withdrawn, the content published in the paper or the conference cannot be withdrawn.
+In addition, even when data for each individual are published from the public database, your data may not be deleted if your data cannot be identified.

+{% /callout %}

 ### 4.3 Procedure for Data Submission to NBDC Human Database